 Testing for bacterial vaginosis

-Your nurse or doctor may use a swab to collect a sample of the discharge from your vagina.
+Your nurse or doctor may perform an internal examination to check the vagina for signs of bacterial vaginosis and use a swab to collect a sample of the discharge from your vagina.

 A swab looks a bit like a cotton bud and collecting a sample only takes a few minutes.
 Although not painful, it may be a little uncomfortable for a moment.

 A specially coated paper may be used to test the pH (alkaline/acid balance) of your vagina.